+ +

 This page is dedicated to the study of thick lens formulas that characterize the cornea’s paraxial properties.
 These formulas allow the calculation of the power of the cornea’s anterior and posterior surfaces and of the total cornea.

 The determination of the location of the principal planes of the cornea will also be discussed.
+The specificities of choosing a reduced index to estimate corneal power based solely on anterior curvature data will be examined.
 At the end of this page, an interactive calculator allows you to calculate all these values.

 What are we looking for?

-We want to determine a paraxial model of the cornea, which involves determining the position of the principal planes and the focal distances, as for a thick lens.
+We want to determine a paraxial model of the cornea, which involves determining the position of the principal planes and the focal distances for a thick lens.
 The paraxial optical power or vergence of the cornea depends on its front and back surfaces’ curvature and thickness.

-In this context, it is necessary to know the values of the paraxial radii of curvature of the anterior face and the posterior face of the cornea and its thickness.
-These values can be obtained thanks to measurements in OCT, in corneal topography, and measurements carried out by certain biometers.
+In this context, it is necessary to know the values of the paraxial radii of curvature of the anterior face and posterior face of the cornea and its thickness.
+These values can be obtained thanks to measurements in OCT, corneal topography, and certain biometers.
+Some biometers measure only the curvature radius of the cornea’s anterior surface without accounting for the posterior surface.
+This leads to approximating the total paraxial power of the cornea using a reduced index value.

 What do we need?

-The topography (Scheimpflug or OCT) of the cornea and certain biometers allow the measurement of the apical curvatures of the anterior and posterior corneal surfaces (Rca and Rcp, respectively) and of the corneal thickness.
+The cornea’s topography (Scheimpflug or OCT) and certain biometers allow the measurement of the apical curvatures of the anterior and posterior corneal surfaces (Rca and Rcp, respectively) and the corneal thickness.

 The anterior surface of the cornea is in contact with air, while the posterior surface of the cornea is in contact with the aqueous humor.
 It is necessary to know the values of the refractive indices of these media (n0 and na) and the refractive index of the corneal stroma (ns).